Notes and Tips

 Step 2e - Edit/Confirm Schedule

-When the rule has executed, confirm dates going forward.
+When the rule runs, confirm dates going forward.
 The End Date is not required.

 - As this has been scheduled to run for historical periods, the "Run for historical periods" checkbox is unchecked to avoid overwriting data.